-Vermont Rules of Civil Procedure
+Vermont Rules of Appellate Procedure

-RULE 79.2.
+RULE 35.
 POSSESSION AND USE OF RECORDING AND TRANSMITTING DEVICES

 - (a) Scope.
-This rule governs the possession and use of recording and transmitting devices in a courthouse or courtroom.
+This rule governs the possession and use of recording and transmitting devices in a courthouse or courtroom where the Supreme Court is presiding.
 This rule does not govern the use of recording and transmitting devices used by people with disabilities to accommodate their disabilities under the Americans with Disabilities Act or the Vermont Fair Housing and Public Accommodations Act. - (b) Definitions.
-In this rule, the following terms have the indicated meaning: - (1) Communicate means to send a written, oral, or visual message from a device to one or more specified individual recipients. - (2) Courthouse means a structure, or that portion of a structure, that is under the control of the Judiciary in which judicial proceedings are or may be conducted. - (3) Courtroom means a room in a courthouse or other building where judicial proceedings are being conducted. - (4) Device means any device that can record or transmit or receive transmissions of data, images, or sounds, or can access the internet, including - (A) a film (analog) or electronic (digital) still or video camera, whether operated electronically or mechanically or both; and - (B) a personal electronic device including a pager, laptop/notebook/personal computer (PC), PDA, audio or video recorder, wireless device, cellular telephone, smartphone, or electronic calendar. - (5) Juror means a member of the jury pool or panel. - (6) Media means any individual or organization engaging in news gathering or reporting to the public, including any free-lance reporter, newspaper, radio or television station or network, news service, magazine, trade paper, in-house publication, professional journal, or other news-reporting or news-gathering agency, and any individual employed by such an organization. - (7) Nonparticipant means a member of the public who is neither a designated media representative nor a participant. - (8) Participant means a lawyer participating in a proceeding, a person acting under the direction of that lawyer, a party, and an authorized representative of a party.
+In this rule, the following terms have the indicated meaning: - (1) Chief Justice means the Chief Justice of the Supreme Court or any other Justice who is acting as Chief Justice in a proceeding in the Court. - (2) Communicate means to send a written, oral, or visual message from a device to one or more specified individual recipients. - (3) Courthouse means a structure, or that portion of a structure, that is under the control of the Supreme Court in which judicial proceedings are or may be conducted. - (4) Courtroom means a room in a courthouse or any other room or place where judicial proceedings are being conducted.
+It includes a room or place where a master, appointed by the Vermont Supreme Court, is conducting a proceeding. - (5) Device means any device that can record or transmit or receive transmissions of data, images, or sounds, or can access the internet, including - (A) a film (analog) or electronic (digital) still or video camera, whether operated electronically or mechanically or both; and - (B) a personal electronic device including a pager, laptop/notebook/personal computer (PC), PDA, audio or video recorder, wireless device, cellular telephone, smartphone, or electronic calendar. - (6) Media means any individual or organization engaging in news gathering or reporting to the public, including any free-lance reporter, newspaper, radio or television station or network, news service, magazine, trade paper, in-house publication, professional journal, or other news-reporting or news-gathering agency, and any individual employed by such an organization. - (7) Nonparticipant means a member of the public who is neither a designated media representative nor a participant. - (8) Participant means a lawyer participating in a proceeding, a person acting under the direction of that lawyer, a party, and an authorized representative of a party.

 - (9) Record means to use any device to orally or visually preserve any proceeding or associated activity occurring in a courthouse or courtroom, or the actions of a person while engaged in that proceeding or activity. - (10) Transmit means to send by any method, including broadcasting or live-streaming, an oral or visual transmission or signal of any proceedings or other activities occurring in a courthouse or courtroom, or the actions of a person while engaged in that proceeding or activity. - (c) Possession and Use of Devices in a Courthouse.
-In a courthouse, any person may possess a device without registration or specific authorization of the court, and may use it in public areas of the courthouse nondisruptively, except that no person may (1) communicate with, or record or transmit images and sound of, a witness who has been sequestered anywhere in a courthouse or (2) record or transmit the image or sound of an individual outside a courtroom without that individual's express consent.
+Any person may possess a device without registration or specific authorization of the Court, and may use it in public areas of the courthouse nondisruptively, except that outside a courtroom no person may record or transmit the image or sound of an individual without that individual's express consent.